jacksund/simmate/src/simmate/toolkit/base_data_types/README.md

-This module is empty at the moment, but I plan for it to be a fork/merge of pymatgen.core and ase in the future.
-For now, I just use these packages as dependencies directly.
-I call this 'materials_science' instead of 'core' or 'engine' to help beginner users, but I may change this back in the future.
+> :warning: This module is entirely experimental and should not be used at the moment.
+Instead, users should use the `pymatgen.core` module.

+This is intended to be a fork and refactor of the `pymatgen.core` module.
+We are still at the outlining stage for it.

+## notes on types on classes

 element (string + mapped data) lattice (3x3 matrix)